kmicinski/cis352-f23/syllabus.md

    announcement (e.g., on Slack) a day or two before the exam.
 Students are allowed a handwritten, one-sided, US letter-sized note sheet.
-  - For the both exams, students are allowed to write corrections and get back 50% for each problem on which they made a "good faith attempt" (some not-insignificat effort towards a solution).

-- **In-class Coding Midterm -- 10%**
-  - There will be a programming midterm which will be worth 10% of the course grade.
-  - The coding midterm will be given out near the end of the semester.
+  - For the first exam, but *not* the second, students will be allowed to submit corrections which will allow them to get back up to 50% of their missed points.
+For example, if a student gets a 50% on their exam, and they successfully submit corrections, they will receive a mark of 75%.
+We will specify in detail what is required the day we return the first midterm.

-- **Projects -- 50%**
+- **Coding Projects -- 50%**
-  - Five projects, worth 10% each.
+  - Four projects, worth 12.5% each.

-- **Bonus Course notes -- up to +4% BONUS**
-  - You may turn in course notes for the previous week on each subsequent Tuesday, and *only* that Tuesday: no late notes will be accepted without an approved accomodation.
-  - Each set of notes will receive either +0, +1/6, or +1/3
-  - You may earn up to +4% bonus points in this category.
-That equates to 12 perfectly-scoring set of notes.
-  - See detailed rules below on course notes
+- **Coding Exercises -- 10%**
+  - There will be between 4-6 equally-weighted programming exercises in Racket.
+These exercises *may be done in a group* of up to **three** students.
+It **is** permissible for each student in the group to submit the same code verbatim, as long as the group has only three students and each group member's name is included in **every** submission.

+  - It is required that all work on exercises be conducted together.
+It is **not** acceptable for one groupmate to do the work without others present and have others submit.
+It is also acceptable to work alone (or in a group of two).

+  - It is **not** permissible to share your coding exercise solutions with classmates outside of your group.

 Final grades will be assigned as follows.
-A small "bump" may be given in practice, but is not guaranteed--this will be announced at the end of the course, and not before the final.
+A small "bump" may be given in practice, but is not guaranteed--this will be announced at the end of the course, though I will try to provide a ballpark estimate on Slack around the last week of class.

  - A  -- 92%
  - A-  -- 90%
  - B+ -- 87%
- - B  -- 84%
+ - B  -- 83%
  - B- -- 78%
  - C+ -- 74%
  - C  -- 70%